 I have two girls, so we have a rather large collection of American Girl dolls, Waldorf dolls, and lots of other dolls.
 Buying clothing and accessories for them can get rather expensive, so I prefer to make a lot of it.
 Making clothes for doll is so much fun!
 You can let your imagination go wild and make almost anything.
 I love to make fantasy play wear for my girls’ dolls like mermaid tails, fairy dress, tutus, and fairy wings.

-It really is very easy to do without a pattern.
-Plus, it’s so much cheaper than going to the American Girl store.
+It really is very easy to do without a pattern and lets your creative juices flow.
+Plus, it’s a bit cheaper than going to the American Girl store.

 These instructions explain how to make custom fit wings by measuring and drawing your own wings.
 This way you can make wings for any size doll.
 You can skip step 1 if you are simply using the pattern.

 2. Take the 2 fat quarters and open them up flat with wrong side up.
-Take the fat quarter size of your fusible webbing (Heat n Bond Lite) and iron it to one of the fabrics.
-Then take the fat quarter size of Peltex/Timtex and iron it to the other fabric piece.
-Remove the backing for the fusible webbing and put the two fabrics with the fusible webbing facing the Peltex together and iron the fusible webbing to the it.
+Take the fusible webbing (Heat n Bond Lite) and iron it to one of the fabrics.
+Then take the Peltex/Timtex and iron it to the other fabric piece.
+Remove the backing for the fusible webbing and put the Heat n Bond to the Peltex and iron them together.

-If you are using the pattern for your American Girl size doll, then print it and cut it out.
-Then, take the paper backing you just removed from the fusible webbing, fold it in half and trace and cut out your full set of wings.
+3. Now print out the doll fairy wing sewing pattern and cut it out.
+Now take the paper backing you just removed from the fusible webbing, fold it in half, and then, trace and cut out your full set of wings.

-5. Cut the wings out, leaving a small 1/4 inch sewing allowance on the edge.
+5. Cut the wings out, leaving about a 1/4 inch sewing allowance on the edge.
 We will cut this off later.

 This is the finished look of the satin stitch:

 7. Slowly cut around the entire wings to just at the zigzag.
-Be very careful not to cut threads.
-Applique scissors make it easy to get very close.
+Be very careful not to cut the threads.
+If you have applique scissors, they make it easy to get very close.

 A. RIBBONS: On the front side (the side against the doll’s back that is NOT pictured) attach 1/8 inch ribbons vertically.
 Measure out approximately 1.5 inches on either side from the middle of the wings.
 This will make the ribbons 3 inches apart total.
 Make sure your wings are laying vertically up and down, then lay each one out vertically on the wings, too.
 Then, attach each one with a small tack stitch, about 1/4 inch long.